 - 2 TBS Vegetable Oil

-- 2 heads Baby Bok Choy , quartered into wedges (can substitute 1 regular head)
+- 2 heads Baby Bok Choy – quartered into wedges (substitute: 1 regular head bok choy)(optional)

 Instructions

-- Make the Meatballs: In a large bowl combine the chicken, panko, minced garlic, soy sauce, grated ginger, half the scallions, 1 tablespoon fish sauce, lemon grass, cilantro and 2 tablespoons of broth.
-Use your hands or a rubber spatula to gently mix, just until combined.
-Use your hands to scoop out about a tablespoon and form mixture into (1’’-diameter) meatballs.
-Transfer to a plate or clean work surface lined with parchment paper.
-Repeat until all meatballs are formed.
+- Make the Chicken Meatballs: In a large bowl combine the chicken, panko, minced garlic, soy sauce, grated ginger, half the scallions, 1 tablespoon fish sauce, lemon grass, cilantro, and 2 tablespoons of broth.
+Use your hands or a rubber spatula to gently mix the ingredients until they're JUST combined.
+Next, use a cookie scoop to portion about one tablespoon of the chicken mixture into your hands and roll the mixture into meatballs roughly 1-inch in diameter.
+Transfer the formed meatball to a plate or clean work surface lined with parchment paper.
+Repeat the process until all meatballs are formed.

-- Make the Miso: In a medium pot over medium heat, combine remaining broth, water, Thai chili, smashed garlic, shallot, sliced ginger, 1 tablespoon fish sauce and remaining scallions.
+- Start the Miso Soup: In a medium pot over medium heat, combine remaining broth, water, Thai chili, smashed garlic, shallot, sliced ginger, 1 tablespoon fish sauce and remaining scallions.
 Bring to a gentle simmer over medium-high heat.
-Reduce heat to maintain a simmer and cook for 15 minutes.
-Use a slotted spoon to remove solids and discard.
-In a small bowl combine miso with 2 tablespoons of the broth and whisk to combine.
-Add the miso mixture to the pot of broth.
-Stir to combine.
+Then immediately reduce the heat to maintain a simmer.
+Cook the broth for 15 minutes.
+Use a slotted spoon to remove all solids (chilis, garlic, shallot, ginger, scallions) and discard.
+In a small bowl combine the miso with 2 tablespoons of the broth and whisk to combine.
+Then stir the miso mixture to the pot of broth.
+(Keep the miso broth warm over low heat if you need to.)

-- Add to the broth mixture: Add the bok choy and crushed red pepper flakes to the broth.
+- Add Greens to the Miso Soup: Add the bok choy and crushed red pepper flakes to the miso soup mixture.
 Simmer until bok choy is almost tender, about 3 minutes.

-- Add the meatballs & cook: Add the browned meatballs to the broth mixture and bring the broth back to a simmer.
-Simmer until meatballs are cooked through, about 5-8 minutes.
-Taste broth and adjust for seasoning with salt and pepper.
+- Add the Chicken Meatballs to Miso Soup: Add the browned meatballs to the broth mixture and bring the broth back to a simmer over medium-low heat.
+Gently simmer until the meatballs are cooked through, about 5-8 minutes.
+(Tip: Do not boil the meatballs, just simmer them.)
+Taste the broth and adjust for seasoning with salt and pepper overall flavor or specific ingredients for specific flavors.

 Notes

-- You can use either red or white miso.
-I used red.
+- Miso: You can use either red or white miso.
+I typically use red.

-- You can let the broth gently simmer for longer than 15 minutes if needed while you cook the meatballs.
-The longer it simmers the more flavorful it will be.
+- Simmering Soup: You can let the broth gently simmer for longer than 15 minutes if needed while you cook the meatballs.
+Just cover the pot so there isn’t too much evaporation.

 - Yield: about 22 meatballs